 government, NATO-6 nonimmigrant, Panama Canal employee, physician national

 How Can I Renew My Green Card?

 Most green cards have 10-year life spans.
 After this period of time, the

-the I-90 form.
-Conditional residents will have to fill out the I-751 form
+I-90 form.
+Conditional residents will have to fill out the

 destroyed and you need a replacement, you must also fill out the I-90

 form.
-It is important for a non-U.S. citizen to carry their green card
+It is important for non-U.S. citizens to carry their green cards

 with them at all times.
 If you are found without your green card, you